Julian-D-Leal/Julian-D-Leal/README.md

 ### Hi there 👋
 My name is Julián Leal.
 I'm a software developer and data engineer.

-- 🔭 I’m a systems Engineer graduated.
+- 🔭 I’m a Systems Engineer graduated.
 - 🌱 I’m currently developing projects with Django, FastAPI, Docker, Kubernetes, Linux, NodeJs, ReactJs, NestJS, MongoDB, PostgreSQL, SAS, GCP, PL/SQL.
 - 👯 I’m looking for an opportunity to demostrate all my skills and habilities.